QBladeOcean/QBladeOceanDocs/docs/source/src/user/windfield/windfield.rst

     The wind field creation symbol in the QBlade main tool bar.

-When a new turbulent wind file is specified, a range of parameters must be specified as shown by the turbulent wind dialogue in :numref:`fig-turb-dia`.
+When a new turbulent wind file is created, a range of parameters must be specified as shown by the turbulent wind dialogue in :numref:`fig-turb-dia`.
-After these have been selected, clicking on the *Create* button automatically passes the specified information to the TurbSim program :footcite:`TurbSimGuide`.
+After these have been selected, clicking on the *Create* button automatically passes the information to the TurbSim program :footcite:`TurbSimGuide`.
 This is linked to the QBlade release, so that no additional user input is required.
 The input parameters are described in detail in the following sections.